EliasOenal/verity/doc/potentialUseCases.md

   Cons: Consumes resources on our full nodes without providing much in return and does not help the public microblogging app in terms of content.

+### Application backend
+i.e. how to build a developer base building applications on top of Verity

+- Become a supported backend on "no code" AI application generators

 ## Monetarisation strategies:

 ### Microblogging